zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/30-operation/20-operation-safety.md

 # Safety {#introduction-operation-safety status=ready}

-Teachers should emphasize that the drone students are building is relatively powerful, and can cause harm to them or others if not used safely.

 #### Case Study: The Midair Collision in 2009

 There was a collision between a private airplane and a sightseeing helicopter over Manhattan.
 The result was 9 deaths.

+NTSB is the National Trasportation Safety Board.
+NTSB reports provide detailed accounts of transportation accidents.

-There were several causes that contributed to this:
+There were several causes that contributed to this according to the NTSB report:

-1) The limitations of the see and avoid concept:
+1. The limitations of the see and avoid concept:

     9 seconds before collision, the helicopter was not seen from the airplane.
     5 seconds before collision, the helicopter was still very far from view.
     1 second before collision, the helicopter was too close to be able to act sufficient.

     By the time the pilot of the airplane saw the helicopter, there was no time/not sufficient enough time to avoid the helicopter.

-2) Teterboro Airport local controller’s non pertinent telephone conversation (New York Times).
+2. Teterboro Airport local controller’s non pertinent telephone conversation (New York Times).

     The controller was distracted as he was having a phone call.
 He did not communicate with the pilot and was unable to warn the pilot of a potential crash.

-3) Inadequate FAA procedures and regulations:
+3. Inadequate FAA procedures and regulations:

     There are inadequate FAA proceuures for transfer of communications between ATC facilities along that area of where the crash occured (New York Times).

     As well, the FAA regulations that not allow for sufficient vertical separation between aircraft flying in the region (Prof Tellex slides).

 <!-- https://www.nytimes.com/2009/08/15/nyregion/15crash.html